App-Dev-3/Superwise/backend/README.md

 # Superwise API

-A backend REST API for matching students with thesis supervisors, now named Superwise.
+A backend REST API for matching students with thesis supervisors, named Superwise.
 The system provides a platform where students can view real-time supervisor availability and research interests, submit structured requests, and gives supervisors tools to manage their capacity and respond efficiently.

 ## Current State